 Now that you’ve covered your bases in terms of PPP loan forgiveness, here’s a quick list of tips you can refer back to.

-- Spend your PPP money within an 8 week period of receiving it
+- Spend your PPP money within 8 – 24 weeks of receiving it

 - Use 75% or more of your funds to pay your whole team at their full salary or wage

-- Spend the remaining 25% on mortgage interest, rent, and utilities
+- Spend the remaining 25% on mortgage interest, rent, utilities, etc.